dave-b-b/react-achievements/README.md

-# React Achievements Core
+# React Achievements

 A flexible and extensible achievement system for React applications.
-This is the core package that provides the foundation for implementing achievements in React applications.
+This package provides the foundation for implementing achievements in React applications with support for multiple state management solutions including Redux, Zustand, and Context API.
+Check the `stories/examples` directory for implementation examples with different state management solutions.

+## State Management Options

+This package includes example implementations for different state management solutions in the `stories/examples` directory:

+- **Redux**: For large applications with complex state management needs
+- **Zustand**: For applications needing a lightweight, modern state solution
+- **Context API**: For applications preferring React's built-in solutions

+See the [examples directory](./stories/examples) for detailed implementations and instructions for each state management solution.

 ## Features